Hurray! The Secret Recipe Club is back!

 - In a large mixing bowl, stir together flour, oats, brown sugar, cinnamon, salt, baking soda, baking powder and cinnamon.

 - In a second mixing bowl, mix together the banana, yogurt, oil and eggs until smooth.
 Add to the dry ingredients, and stir until the batter just barely comes together.
-Fold in walnuts and cinnamon chips.
+Fold in the pecans, if using, and toffee chips.
 Pour batter into prepared pan.

 - In a small bowl, stir together the topping ingredients, and sprinkle evenly onto the batter.